stella-project/stella-server/README.md

 We provide citation information via the [CITATION file](./CITATION.cff).
 If you use `stella-server` in your work, please cite our repository as follows:

-> Schaer P, Schaible J, Garcia Castro LJ, Breuer T, Tavakolpoursaleh N, Wolff B. STELLA Search.
+> Schaer P, Schaible J, Garcia Castro LJ, Breuer T, Tavakolpoursaleh N, Wolff B. STELLA Server.
 Available at https://github.com/stella-project/stella-server/

 We recommend you include the retrieval date.